 This course is designed to offer students a detailed study of the United States beginning with the Industrialization Era carrying through to the present.
 Topics to be studied include key people, wars, economics and politics that have shaped our nation.
 U. S. History students will be required to complete studies of primary source documents.

 This course involves the understanding of history of the world and is essential to the understanding of problems and issues in our day.
 The challenge to the student is to be informed of the past events which have led up to the conditions of the world today.
 This course is a very good course to prepare college-bound students to take college level world civilization courses.

-This course is recommended for juniors and seniors only.
-It is designed to introduce the student to the social science of human behavior.
-Emphasis is placed on individual reading plus independent/small group experiments.
-In learning about human behavior, the student's ultimate goal should be to understand and evaluate himself/herself.
+This course is designed to introduce the student to the social science of human behavior -- its basic concepts and theories.
+In learning about human behavior, the student's ultimate goal should be self-understanding and self-evaluation.